ryuichiueda/slides_marp/prob_robotics_2025/lesson4-1e.md

 ## Summary so far

 - We have dealt with continuous and multidimensional random variables.
     - Data are taken at points in space.
     - Various approximation methods for creating probability distributions from data
 - Introduction of density
     - Definition for continuous, multidimensional random variables (vectors)
-- Consider the probability density function $p$
+    - Considered the probability density function $p$
     - Integration leads to probability
 - What to consider next
-- Up until now, we've been doing the drastic thing of creating distributions from data
+    - Up until now, we've been creating distributions from data.
+But it's naive.
         - Especially with multidimensional variables, there's not enough data
+    - Now that we can define $p$ mathematically, let's consider another approach.